-To begin a career in education, such as teaching, counseling, or human development, you’ll need both a bachelor’s degree and a master’s degree, which typically takes at least six years of college.
+To begin a career in education, such as teaching, counseling, or human development, you’ll need both a bachelor’s degree and a master’s degree, which typically takes at least six years of higher education.

-The program is designed to offer you a quality liberal arts education and prepare you to become an educator.
-After completing your undergraduate work, you are expected to complete fifteen months of study at the Warner School (summer, fall, spring, and summer).
-For the master’s program, you may specialize in counseling, higher education, or elementary or secondary education, with the option of additional certification in special education, literacy, TESOL, or Urban Teaching and Leadership.
+The program offers you a quality liberal arts education and prepare you to become an educator.
+After completing your undergraduate coursework, you are expected to complete fifteen months of study at the Warner School (summer, fall, spring, and summer).
+For the master’s program, you can specialize in counseling, higher education, or elementary or secondary education, with the option of additional certification in special education, literacy, TESOL, urban teaching and leadership, or online teaching and learning.

-You also receive the Steven Harrison Scholarship (covering one third of tuition) for all five years of study, will attend special events, and enjoy extensive opportunities for research and internships.
+GRADE students receive the Steven Harrison Scholarship (covering one-third of tuition) for all five years of study, are invited to attend special events, and enjoy extensive opportunities for research and internships.

 Margaret Warner School of Education and Human Development

 Warner strives to provide teachers, administrators, counselors, and researchers with the tools to be agents of change.
-Warner graduates are equipped to be exceptional at what they do and to make a difference in their chosen fields of study.
+Our graduates are equipped to be exceptional at what they do and to make a positive difference in their chosen fields of study.